AngelMunoz/Migrondi/README.md

 ## Usage
 Grab the binary from the releases page or build from source

-without any parameters it will give you the following screen

 ### Init
 If you are starting from scratch you can run the init command to create the migrondi files and directories needed for the rest of the commands to work properly
 ```